guru9/spotify/README.md

 #### Example:

-Before the already well known react installation process, place visit spotify developer page and go inside the dashboard.
+Before the already well known react installation process, please visit spotify developer page and go inside the dashboard.
 There you can create a new app, and you will get your clientId.
 Also open the app inside the dashboard and edit settings.
 Only thing you need to change is redirect url.
 It is the url your app is running at.
 By default localhost runs at http://localhost:3000/ so you can copy and paste that if you are just looking to test the app.

 Copy your clientId inside `spotify.js` file.